Lydia Jazmine

-Lydia Nabawanuka (born in Masaka in 1991) better known as Lydia Jazmine is a Ugandan female recording artist.
+Lydia Nabawanuka (born 1991), better known as Lydia Jazmine, is a Ugandan recording artist.

-Background and education
+Early life and education

-She was born in Masaka in 1991.
+Lydia was born in Masaka in 1991.
 She attended Victoria Nile School for her elementary school.
 She then transferred to Saint Mary's School Namaliga, in Kimenyedde sub-county, Mukono District.
-She completed high school at one of the most prestigious secondary schools in Uganda, Cityland College Matugga, in Matugga, Wakiso District.
-In February 2016, she graduated from Multitech Business School in Kampala, Uganda's capital and largest city, with a Bachelor of Business Administration and Management degree.
+She completed high school at Cityland College Matugga, in Matugga, Wakiso District.
+In February 2016, Lydia graduated from Multitech Business School in Kampala, Uganda's capital and largest city, with a Bachelor of Business Administration and Management degree.

-Career
+Music career

-Jazmine started singing in high school, after she joined the school choir.
+Lydia Jazmine started singing in high school, after she joined the school choir.
 Later she joined the church choir at the Passover Harvest Centre and at Watoto Church.
 When she graduated from high school, she joined a band called Gertnum, where she sang background vocals.

 Later, the music group Radio and Weasel signed Jazmine to a contract as a back-up singer.
 She is the back-up vocalist on the songs "Ntunga" and "Breath Away".
 She later performed background vocal lyrics for Bebe Cool and Sheebah Karungi.
 Her first single was a duet with Rabadaba called "You Know", released circa 2014.